MariyahW/PerScholas/sba_319_MongoDB_Database/README.md

 ## About <a name = "about"></a>

 This project is a mock CRM using the sample data in mongodb.
 It is will show client data and transactions based on user searches and the database information provided.

+## ToDo <a name ="todo"></a>

+The transaction form pages are not yet complete so the forms are not working.
+The paths are complete for the transactions though.

 ## Getting Started <a name = "getting_started"></a>